Work and Study in Germany

 iba is part of the F+U group of companies.
 F+U has more than 40 years of experience in the education sector and operates schools, language schools, vocational colleges and universities.

 For our international applicants, we provide intensive support, including consultation throughout the admission process and assistance with finding a partner company.
-Our study advisors and team from the International Office supports international students throughout the whole course of their studies.

 - Benefit from the high level of academic and administrative support